Nature Strips

 No Spray Register

-The City of Ballarat’s Urban Weed Control Program is undertaken throughout the year to control vegetation and weeds on urban streets, footpaths, kerb, gutters, and laneways.
+The City of Ballarat’s Urban Weed Control Program is undertaken throughout the year to control vegetation and weeds on urban streets, footpaths, kerb, gutters, and laneways, using low-level glyphosate that is commonly used in home gardens and aquatic environments, and across our city, including our lakes, parks, gardens and outdoor spaces.
 There are a number of spray cycles per year which are based on the life cycle of the weeds and are aimed at preventing the spread of any new seeds.
 The timing of this program depends on seasonal growth and weather conditions.

-If you choose to register your property on the No Spray Register, you assume responsibility for the management of weeds on the road reserve in front of or alongside your property.
+- Acknowledgement that: By applying to be on the No Spray register, you assume the responsibility for the management of weeds on the road reserve in front of and alongside your property.